Harold 'Lee' Tracey is a former RAF engineer and MI6 operative.

 At the same time, he gave his long-term friend and WWII veteran

-junction detector that was able to find bugs, or indeed any piece of
+junction detector that was able to find bugs — or in fact any electronic parts

 Bovill's gatgets were later sold through the shop of Allen International

 In the early 1980s, Tracey further developed the Scanlock receiver